The E.B. and Bertha C. Ball Center’s Town and Gown Conversations program bridges the gap between the academic world and townspeople.

 —John Worthen, President Emeritus, Ball State University

 Town and Gown Conversations is funded by contributions from individual donors.
-A minimum contribution amount has never been specified, but the actual cost per person for one program is more than $75 for the reception, dinner, speaker’s honorarium, and travel and expenses.
 Usually, four events per year are planned; two during fall semester and two during spring semester.

 If you would like to support the Town and Gown program, you may give online, by mail, on the phone, or through other methods.